c2platform/ansible-collection-forgerock/roles/ds/README.md

 * configure: _used_ for creating (--baseDN is already an itemised list hence no loop needed), again for intial and for delta. _arguments_ basically all, notably bind and admin.
 * initialize-all: _used_ as a follow-up of configure, it activates the replication config. _arguments_ adminUID and adminPassword, baseDN

-To configure replication you can use `ds_configure_components_replication` for example:
+To configure replication you can use `ds_config_components_replication` for example:

 ```yaml
 ds_config: